-Where will the funds come from to enable the company to purchase the shares?
+How should the funds necessary to enable the company to purchase the shares be provided?

-It is expected that the company will effect a critical illness cover plan on the life of the shareholder.
-The company must have the power to effect any life plans and an insurable interest in the person on whose life the plan is effected.
+It is expected that the company will effect a life assurance plan on the life of the shareholder.

+The company must have the power to effect any life plans and sufficient insurable interest in the person on whose life the plan is effected (both would normally exist).

-Can it be guaranteed that the company will be able to use the proceeds of the plan to buy the shares of the incapacitated shareholder even if the company passes a required resolution?
+Can it be guaranteed that the company will be able to use the proceeds of the plan to buy the shares of the deceased shareholder following the shareholder's death?

-No. As indicated above, there is a requirement to publicise the intended purchase.
-Clearly, where a company has substantial debts, its creditors may well object to the company capital being spent on share purchase if this could, in their view, prejudice their interests.
+No. As indicated above, there is a requirement that the directors must be able to give a (justifiable) statement of solvency as one of the conditions of company share purchase.
+In addition, there is a requirement to publicise the intended purchase.
+Clearly where a company has substantial debts, not only will the giving of the required solvency statement be difficult or impossible but also the company's creditors may well object to the company capital being spent on share purchase if this could, in their view, prejudice their interests.

 Any shareholder or creditor can apply to the court for cancellation of the resolution approving the purchase of the company's shares out of capital.
+Therefore there can be no absolute guarantee on this.